rvxfahim/OTA_ESP/README.md

 ## ⚠️ Risks & Caveats

-- **No rollback.** If the flash write is interrupted, the device is bricked.
+- **No rollback.** If the flash write is interrupted, the device will need to be reflashed via USB.
+There is no secondary partition to boot from.
 - **Single partition.** `ota_0`/`ota_1`/`otadata` are not used; the firmware overwrites itself directly.
 - **IRAM constraints.** The flash routine runs with interrupts disabled, scheduler suspended, and the other core parked.
 Standard `Serial.print()`